THE SECOND EPISTLE OF ST. PAUL TO THE CORINTHIANS

 During the defense of his ministry, Paul produced profound theological discussions on the Old and the New Covenant (Chapter 3), the paradox of his ministry (Chapter 4), and a key reference for Reconciliation (5:18), one of the Sacraments.
 We learn of the generosity of the Macedonians and the work of Titus in a collection for the Church of Jerusalem in Chapter 8.
 Chapter 9 points out Christ rewards generosity.
 Paul continued the defense of his ministry from Chapter 10 to the end.
 Chapter 11 is considered one of the most impassioned rhetorical passages in world literature!
 He concludes the letter in Chapter 13 with an important Trinitarian passage.

 Some of the best known quotations of Paul come from 2 Corinthians.
-He writes about the letter and the Spirit (3:6 NAB):
+He writes about the letter and the Spirit (3:6):

 "for the letter brings death, but the Spirit gives life."
-He associates the Lord with freedom (3:15).
-He notes that even satan may appear as an angel of Light (11:14).
+He associates the Lord with freedom (3:17).
+God loves a cheerful giver (9:7).
+He notes that even satan may appear as an angel of light (11:14).
 The opening of Chapter 12 is especially in vogue today, given the present fascination with near-death and out-of-body experiences.
-After a moving discourse on suffering, Paul showed his ability to turn an apparent weakness into strength: in 2 Corinthians 12:9, when accused of weakness by the Corinthians, he showed that God's power was made perfect in weakness.
+After a moving discourse on suffering, Paul showed his ability to turn an apparent weakness into strength: in 2 Corinthians 12, when accused of weakness by the Corinthians, he showed that God's power was made perfect in weakness.
 2 Corinthians 12:9 also offers the comforting passage "My grace is sufficient for thee."
+The book concludes (13:13) with one of the most beautiful expressions of the Trinity.

 God has given us the Holy Spirit as a pledge - ἀρραβών - (2 Corinthians 1:22, 5:5; Ephesians 1:14), which is the deposit or first installment of a future inheritance, so that we fully possess the promise of God for forgiveness of sins, redemption, and salvation.
 See St. Paul on Conversion.